JeffDeCola/jeffCoin/README.md

 ## OVERVIEW

 `jeffCoin` is my interpretation of a transaction based (ledger) using a blockchain.
-It's a work in progress I feel can be used as a foundation to build bigger and better things.
+This is a work in progress I feel can be used as a foundation to build bigger and better things.

-jeffCoins will mint as follows,
+Coins (a.k.a jeffCoins) are minted as follows,

 * A grand total of **1,000,000 jeffCoins**
 * The founders wallet will start with **100,000 jeffCoins** (10% of all jeffCoins)